Calyptranthes pallens

 Leaf structure, shape, color, size, persistence, other features: leaves evergreen, 1-3 inches long by 0.5-1 inch wide, simple, elliptic with acute tip, margins entire, growing at near 90-degree angle from stem, new growth reddish

-Flower color, size, form, arrangement, blooming period, persistence, other features: white to beige, small, light fragrance, blooms in spring and summer
+Flower color, size, form, arrangement, blooming period, persistence, other features: white to beige, growing in clusters in axils on branches, small, light fragrance, blooms in spring and summer

 Fruit type, size, color (early/ripe), form, persistence, time of year, other features: berry, round, yellow red and black, matures late spring to mid summer